yezuozuo/echarts-builder/README.md

 # zoco charts
-generate charts by php
+generate charts by php based on Echarts

-based on Echarts
+# usage